Enhancing Career Skills

 Enhancing My Career Skills & My Career Network

-The Edwards Campus is committed to helping you accomplish your career goals, and offers resources to help you find career solutions on how to navigate the career change process, career mobility, and / or develop strategies for that first career conversation.
+The Edwards Campus is committed to helping you accomplish your career goals and offers resources to help you find career solutions on how to navigate the career change process, career mobility, and/or develop strategies for that first career conversation.
+Ask your academic success coach for the KU Edwards Career Roadmap!

 Jayhawk Ready provides resources focused on career outcomes in four areas: Explore, prepare, implement and connect.
-Check out the program milestones and completion timelines: Milestones
+Check out the program milestones and completion timelines.

 - Explore careers, majors, and internships.